 Dumbbell Bench Press

-The dumbbell bench press does require you to have access to a bench, it is a good idea to chose an adjustable bench for your home gym as this will allow you to perform incline bench presses as well as flat.
+The dumbbell bench press does require you to have access to a bench; it is a good idea to choose an adjustable bench for your home gym as this will allow you to perform incline bench presses as well as flat.
 Incline pressing helps to develop the middle and upper pectorals.

-Depending on the versatility of your bench, you will be able to perform this exercise from a multiple of angles from almost flat to almost upright, the higher degree of angle the more you work your deltoid muscles (shoulders).
+Depending on the versatility of your bench, you will be able to perform this exercise from multiple angles from almost flat to almost upright.
+The higher the degree of the angle, the more you work your deltoid muscles (shoulders).

 Alternated Bicep Curls

-If you want to make this exercise a little harder I’d recommend using an arm blaster, this helps give you the strictest form with elbows fixed solidly in place, which is really good for lower bicep development.
+If you want to make this exercise a little harder, I’d recommend using an arm blaster, and this helps give you the strictest form with elbows fixed solidly in place, which is good for lower bicep development.

-Tip- For extra development twist your hand slightly as you lift the weight, bringing the thumb up, and twist back the other way as you come down, says “Arnie”.
+Tip- For further development, twist your hand slightly as you lift the weight, bringing the thumb up, and twist back the other way as you come down, says, “Arnie.”